programminghistorian/ph-submissions/lessons/computer-vision-deep-learning-pt2.md

 ### Unfreezing the Model

-Now that our progress so far has been saved, we can see if training the lower layers of the network improves our model.
+Now that our progress so far has been saved, we can see if training the lower layers of the model improves our model.
 We can unfreeze a model by using the `unfreeze` method on our `learner`.

 ```python